aktivkohle/email2pdf/README.md

 * Others - there are some other Python library dependencies.
 Run `make builddeb` to create a `.deb` package, then install it with `dpkg -i mydeb.deb`.
 This will prompt you regarding any missing dependencies.

+* If `make builddeb` gives trouble, install in a virtualenv and activate when you need it.
+Assuming you have virtualenv and virtualenvwrapper run `mkvirtualenv --python=/usr/bin/python3 email2pdf_env` then from within the email2pdf folder `python3 setup.py install`.
+You just need to activate the new virtualenv with `workon email2pdf_env` and switch it off when you're finished with `deactivate`

 ### OS X